largestgithubuseronearth/addwater/README.md

     * gitbook (service bleh)
     * sphinx
     * read the docs
+* Change all type hints to use pathlike

 ## FLATHUB GOALS:
 * Make sure Flatpak is configured properly